 I jumped up.David turned around.The dog became quiet.

-The man had a long beard, mostly white but with black streaks.On his shoulders he carried a long pole with a dead rabbit hanging from it.He held a gun in one hand.
+The man had a long beard, mostly white but with black streaks.He carried a long pole over his shoulder with a dead rabbit hanging from it.He held a gun in one hand.

-“Mary.- said John Winslow.《Um?”
-He put the gun beside him and picked up the cane with the rabbit tied to it.
+“Mary.”
+John Winslow said.“Um?”
+He put the gun at his side and picked up the cane with the rabbit tied to it.

-》You must be John, 《 said David.“We are collecting songs, Mary said how many do you have?”
+“You must be John, ”David said.“We are collecting songs, Mary said how many do you have?”

-—Not interested, — said John.I noticed that he came toward us in the slow, purposeful way of some lumberjacks.It's like he senses the length of the day more than the rest of us, and the need to rush.
+“Not interested, ”John said.I noticed that he came toward us in the slow, purposeful way of some lumberjacks.It's like he senses the length of the day more than the rest of us, and the need to rush.

 John didn't answer.Pulling a knife from his belt, he chopped the rabbits from the pole and laid them side by side on the porch.

-—Look now, — said John, staring at David for the first time.I saw that one of his eyes was filled with blood, which I thought was coming from a blood vessel in the eye.His cheeks were sunken.His whole face twitched, tensed, and unclenched.》I'm not interested.I told you once.I told you again.I don't mean to be rude, here.I see you've come a long way, if you're coming from Mary.Come back later, maybe a little later.A week or two, I can help you then.“
+”Look now, “John said, staring at David for the first time.I saw that one of his eyes was filled with blood, which I thought was coming from a blood vessel in the eye.His cheeks were sunken.His whole face twitched, tensed, and unclenched.”I'm not interested.I told you once.I told you again.I don't mean to be rude, here.I see you've come a long way, if you're coming from Mary.Come back later, maybe a little later.A week or two, I can help you then.“

 ”Is your wife here?“ David said.”Maybe she likes to sing?rosemary?“